 My MXR pedal sucks tone because it has a bad buffer.

-This myth is also known as ”is it true bypass or buffered?”.
-It seems that many people think those are the only two systems out there, and if the pedal steals tone, it’s because of a (bad) buffer.
+It seems that many people think that true bypass and buffered bypass are the only two systems out there, and if the pedal steals tone, it’s because of a (bad) buffer.
 The truth is that most pedals that appear to ”suck tone” are actually NOT buffered at all – they are ”hardwire” (mechanical output switching).
 There are three basic types of bypass systems, people, and one of them is the bad guy… Buffered bypass has certain benefits, while true bypass has others. ”Hardwire bypass” has none of them…

 When you mod a pedal to true bypass, it causes volume loss in the pedal.

 I hear this a lot, most often in discussion threads or instruction pages about modifying old ”hardwire” pedals to true bypass.
 Again, like most other myths, there’s a speck of truth in there.
 When modifying an old Vox or Crybaby (pre 1990) wah pedal to true bypass, you often have to increase the effect level a little.
 It is as if the true bypass conversion somehow makes the effect quieter.
-But in reality, it’s the other way around… Old-style pedals – with the hardwire system and no input buffer in the circuit – caused so much signal loss in bypass that they had to set the effect output level lower, to match the dry signal.
-When you’ve modified such a pedal to true bypass, you’re suddenly letting the bypass signal pass through at full strength, meaning the effect is now too quiet.
+But in reality, it’s the other way around… Old-style pedals – with the hardwire system and no input buffer in the circuit – caused so much signal loss in bypass that the effect output level needed to be slightly lowered, to match the dry signal.
+When you modify such a pedal to true bypass, you’re suddenly letting the bypass signal through at full strength, meaning the effect suddenly becomes too quiet.
 In those cases, you will have to increase the output volume a little.
 But once again, it’s not the true bypass wiring that is the problem…

 You need a 3PDT switch if you want true bypass and a status LED.
 Therefore, pedal X (which has an LED, but only a DPDT switch) can’t be true bypass.